 We get more than a little excited putting energy into planning our road trips, whether they are for work or play.
 Thankfully they are often a mixture of both.
-There is a plethora of information on the web these days on how to convert your van into a camper.
+There is a plethora of information on the web these days on how to convert your van into a camper van.
 As much as we love a building project, if there is one we know for sure, it’s that these things take WAY more time than we ever truly budget.
 And right now that’s not something we have a lot of.
 So rather than spending months building out our new van to make it road-worthy and livable, we decided to opt for a different solution.
-And thankfully, a really creative man in Colorado Springs has created a modular kit for the RAM ProMaster City Cargo Tradesman.
+And thankfully, a really creative man in Colorado Springs named Ian Horgan has created a modular camper van conversion kit for the Ram ProMaster City Cargo van.
 The following is a breakdown of why we chose the Wayfarer Van Conversion Kit.

 Pros of the Wayfarer Van Kit

-The Wayfarer Van kit seems efficient.
+The Wayfarer Van kit is efficient.
 Ian’s layout is multifunctional and simple.
 In his own words it’s a ‘plug-n-play’ system.
 There is no clutter to his design.
 He uses plywood that is precision-cut, sanded, and clear coated.
 His kits are pre-assembled, 100% modular and designed specifically for the Ram ProMaster.
 Installation only takes 2 hours and uses the factory installed framework of the vehicle to bolt to.
+The Wayfarer is one of a handful of camper kits available these days but it’s the one that made the most sense to us.

 Basically, the conversion kit comes with insulated wall and ceiling panels, a wood floor, and a series of boxes that provide a platform for the bed and storage within.
 The boxes at the rear of the van serve as a kitchen pantry and open from the top as well as the front.
 The set of boxes along the side wall and behind the seats are for storage and have hinged doors on the top.
 There is also a very handy table top that folds up on one wall so that when not in use, it’s out of the way with a few swift movements.